6 Beautiful Places to Visit in Niagara-on-the-Lake

-The Niagara Region has a lot to offer visitors, from the world-class wineries to beautiful hiking trails to the local cuisine.
+The Niagara Region has a lot to offer visitors, from the world-class wineries to beautiful hiking trails and local cuisine.
 And let’s not forget about the reason many people head to this part of Ontario: Niagara Falls.
-While Niagara Falls is absolutely incredible to witness in person, and there are a lot of things to do for tourists in the area as well, Niagara-on-the-Lake offers the perfect serene alternative and is only a short drive away along the Niagara River.
-The town of Niagara-on-the-Lake is bursting with artisan shops, unique dining experiences, and historic attractions, but there is a lot more to see and do than explore old town Niagara.
+While Niagara Falls is incredible to witness in person, there are a lot of places to visit in Niagara-on-the-Lake too.
+It offers the perfect serene alternative to The Falls.

 Old Town